Rmufti/Blockchain-E-Voting/database/README.md

 ## Overview

-This project uses **MongoDB Atlas** (cloud-hosted) for user authentication data.
+This project now uses **MongoDB Atlas** (cloud-hosted) for user authentication data.
 The database stores sign-in information only — all election data, ballots, and vote tallies live on the blockchain.

 ## What's stored in MongoDB